FlamTeam/flamedisx/docs/source/blocks.md

   * It must implement a `random_truth` method, taking `n_events` and a parameter dictionary, returning a dataframe with a number of simulated events.
   * It must implement a `mu_before_efficiencies` method, taking a parameter dictionary and returning the number of expected events directly from the spectrum (i.e. before any efficiencies) given these parameters.

-See `UniformConstantEnergy` for an example.
+See `FixedShapeEnergySpectrum` for an example.